next-ima/topicai/README.md

 * For each topic, builds a prompt using its keywords.
 * Calls OpenAI to get a summary of the latest developments.
 * Calls OpenAI to compare the received summary with existing in mongodb
-  * prompt: "Compare the following two texts separated with character '|' and compute similarity score for them ranging from 0, as not similar at all to 1 exactly the same."
+  * prompt: "Compare the following two texts separated with character '|' and compute similarity score for them ranging from 0, as not similar at all to 1 exactly the same.
+Amswer with your most precise calculation but only with the number, do not need the explanation."
 * Creates a `TopicUpdate` document with:

   * `topic_id` referencing the topic